When is New Student Orientation and when do classes start?

 Whom do international students need to contact?

 The international student advisor, based in student services, provides general international student advising services for those students needing assistance with immigration information, visas, and related matters.
 All international students are required to meet with the international student advisor within the first week of fall quarter.
 International students in F-1 status may work on campus up to 20 hours without permission from the USCIS.
-International students wishing to work off campus may obtain an USCIS request form by calling the international student advisor at (707) 965-7362.
+International students wishing to work off campus should consult with the international student advisor at (707) 965-7362.

 How can I find a job?